Scan Science and Technology

 The Experts below are selected from a list of 312 Experts worldwide ranked by ideXlab platform

-P. Eng – 1st expert on this subject based on the ideXlab platform
+P. Eng – One of the best experts on this subject based on the ideXlab platform.

 Park-and-Ride Access Station Choice Model for Cross-Regional Commuter Trips in the Greater Toronto and Hamilton Area (GTHA)Transportation Research Board 93rd Annual Meeting, 2014Co-Authors: Mohamed Salah Mahmoud, Khandker Nurul Habib, P. EngAbstract: